-\$850,000 each, or \$5,950,000 in total, while the three creditors that did not tender their bonds each still have a claim with a face value of \$1 million.
+Although such an exchange offer seems to benefit all parties, it might well not be accepted by the creditors.
+Here's why: Suppose seven of the ten creditors tender their bonds; thus, seven creditors each now have claims with a face value of \$850,000 each, or \$5,950,000 in total, while the three creditors that did not tender their bonds each still have a claim with a face value of \$1 million.
 The total face value of the debt at this point is \$8,950,000, which is less than the \$9 million value of the firm.
 In this situation, the three holdout creditors would receive the full face value of their debt.
 However, this probably would not happen, because (1) all of the creditors would be sophisticated enough to realize this could happen, and (2) each creditor would want to be one of the three holdouts that gets paid in full.
 Thus, it is likely that none of the creditors would accept the offer.
 The holdout problem makes it difficult to restructure the firm's debts.
 Again, if the firm had a single creditor, there would be no holdout problem.

 The holdout problem is mitigated in bankruptcy proceedings by the bankruptcy court's ability to lump creditors into classes.
-Each class is considered to have accepted a reorganization plan if 2/3 of the amount of debt and 1/2 the number of claimants vote for the plan, and the plan will be approved by the court if it is deemed to be "fair and equitable" to the dissenting parties.
+Each class is considered to have accepted a reorganization plan if two-thirds of the amount of debt and one-half the number of claimants vote for the plan, and the plan will be approved by the court if it is deemed to be "fair and equitable" to the dissenting parties.
 This procedure, in which the court mandates a reorganization plan in spite of dissent, is called a cramdown, because the court crams the plan down the throats of the dissenters.
 The ability of the court to force acceptance of a reorganization plan greatly reduces the incentive for creditors to hold out.
-Thus, in our example, if the reorganization plan offered each creditor a new claim worth \$850,000 in face value, along with information that each creditor would probably receive only \$700,000 under the liquidation alternative, it would have a good chance of success.
+Thus, in our example, if the reorganization plan offered each creditor a new claim worth \$850,000 in face value along with information that each creditor would probably receive only \$700,000 under the liquidation alternative, then reorganization would have a good chance of success.

-It is easier for a firm with few creditors to informally reorganize than it is for a firm with many creditors.
-A 1990 study examined 169 publicly traded firms that experienced severe financial distress from 1978 to 1987.
-About half of the firms reorganized without filing for bankruptcy, while the other half were forced to reorganize in bankruptcy.
-The firms that reorganized without filing for bankruptcy owed most of their debt to a few banks, and they had fewer creditors.
+It is easier for a firm with few creditors to reorganize informally than it is for a firm with many creditors.
+A 1990 study examined 169 publicly traded firms that experienced severe financial distress from 1978 to 1987.6 About half of the firms reorganized without filing for bankruptcy, while the other half were forced to reorganize in bankruptcy.
+The firms that reorganized without filing for bankruptcy owed most of their debt to a few banks and had fewer creditors.
 Generally, bank debt can be reorganized outside of bankruptcy, but a publicly traded bond issue held by thousands of individual bondholders makes reorganization difficult.